Carbowix/rockstar-newswire/README.md

 # rockstar-newswire
 Rockstar's [newswire](https://www.rockstargames.com/newswire) feed to your discord server.
 Supports (Latest, GTA V, Red Dead 2 Redemption)

+## NOTE: This app is no longer functioning due to changes with the newswire website API.
+I'll be patching it as soon as I have time.

 ## Install
 - Install the required Node packages via `npm i` or `yarn install`